CellSMB/CellStructureSegmentation/README.md

 2. Run main.m
 3. Folders for different organelle components will be automatically created and tiff images of the resulting segmentations will be saved in them.

+Input image files should be in tiff format.
 Explanations of the settings parameters are given within main.m.